 DIY Additions to Any Kit

 - Benadryl (diphenhydramine) -- for allergic reactions to insect stings.
-Consult your vet for proper dosage before your hike.
+Every vet I worked with recommends checking the proper dosage for your dog's weight before you hit the trail.

 - Styptic powder -- stops bleeding from broken nails instantly.

-- Extra leash -- a backup leash can double as a muzzle, splint tie, or tether in an emergency.
+- Extra leash -- a backup leash can double as a muzzle, a splint tie, or an emergency tether.

-- Vet wrap -- self-adhesive bandage that sticks to itself without adhesive.
+- Vet wrap -- this self-adhesive bandage sticks to itself without pulling your dog's hair.

-- Dog-safe antiseptic wipes -- for cleaning wounds on the trail.
+- Dog-safe antiseptic wipes -- for cleaning trail wounds fast.

 Trail Leashes and Long Lines